How to Do a Balance Transfer With a Citizens Bank Credit Card

 Complete Your Balance Transfer

 Citizens’ customer service notes it can take up to four weeks to process the balance transfer.
-It’s also important to understand there is a fee for balance transfers: either $10 or 4 percent of the amount of each transfer, whichever number is greater.
+It’s also important to note that there is a fee for balance transfers.
+For the Citizens Bank Cash Back Plus World Mastercard, the fee is either $10 or 4% of the amount of each transfer, whichever number is greater.
+For the Citizens Bank Clear Value Mastercard, the fee is either $10 or 3%, whichever number is greater.

 Remember, it’s important to continue paying minimum monthly payments on the designated accounts until the balance transfer payments appear as credits on the accounts.
 By requesting a balance transfer, it doesn’t relieve consumers of their debt obligations or accruing interest.